-There is a difference in approach to freelancing of a part time freelancer and of a full-time freelancer.
+There is a difference in approach to freelancing as a part-time freelancer and of a full-time freelancer.

 The main aim of freelancing is to keep the money flowing into my bank account on a more regular basis so I can experiment.

-Small size projects can be a disadvantage where you have to look for more and more client on a consistent basis and that may be true if you are a full-time freelancer but not for part time freelancer.
+Small size projects can be a disadvantage where you have to look for more and more clients on a consistent basis and that may be true if you are a full-time freelancer but not for a part-time freelancer.

 So let me share the distinctive advantages of working on smaller projects.

 1. Has more source of work

 There is a limit to the number of clients one can interact with.
 If your approach is to work on small size projects, you interact with more clients compared to those who work on large size projects.